urduhack/urduhack/docs/index.rst

 NLP library for different Urdu language tasks. **Urduhack** has different modules all of which serve a specific purpose.
 You can load any of them and check out their results by giving in your inputs. urduhack has got some magic functions that can make your life easier.
 You just need to access a particular module and get amazing results by giving in your data.
-Normalization and Tokenization are the two main modules of Urduhack.
+Normalization, Tokenization and Preprocess are the main modules of Urduhack.

 **Normalization** modules fixes the problem of correct encodings for the Urdu characters as well as replace Arabic characters with correct Urdu characters.
 This module brings all the characters in the specified unicode range (0600-06FF) for Urdu language.